Lehigh-Coders-Community/CSE6cubed/04. Front End VS Backend/4: FRONTEND/4FRONTENDc. JavaScript.md

 ### JSON

 That's cool, but we don't have a string like shown in the example above.
 We have an object.
-There is actually a lot of times when we need to convert objects --> strings or strings --> objects.
+There is a lot of times when we need to convert objects --> strings or strings --> objects.
 This especially comes up when sending data to/from a server.

 So, in order to convert that "array" object from above to a string, we use JSON - specifically JSON.stringify() (if we wanted to turn a string into an object, we'd use [JSON.parse()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse))